-All forty-one plates from the original book, which has been rebound—most likely by a bookseller—in unattractive red buckram, have been scanned and are now available for viewing on a slideshow.
+All forty-one plates from the original book, which has been rebound—most likely by a bookseller—in unattractive red buckram, have been scanned.
 Since it arrived here in the late 1960s, the "Blood Book" has fascinated everyone who has seen it.
 Bloggers continue to repost this piece to their pages, and the book, accompanied by the "Dies Irae" from the Mozart Requiem, appears on YouTube!

 Its decoupage was assembled from several hundred engravings, many taken from books of etchings by William Blake, as well as other illustrations from early nineteenth-century books.
 The principal motifs are natural (birds, animals, and especially snakes) and Christian (images of the crucifixion, scenes from the Bible, and crusaders).
 Drops of red india ink and extensive religious commentary have been added to many of the images.
 The craftsmanship is exquisite, and after more than 150 years, the adhesion of the decoupages is still perfect.
 The book bears an inscription by one John Bingley Garland to his daughter Amy and dated September 1, 1854: "A legacy left in his lifetime for her future examination by her affectionate father."
 Shortly afterwards, she married the Reverend Richard Pyper, so the album was probably an early wedding present.